 The series, which was catered towards a younger, pre-teen to teenaged audience, wrapped up its fourth and final season in 2020.

 It revolves primarily around siblings Alex and Hayley Woods who, after the heartbreaking loss of their astronaut mother, are newcomers to the Greenhouse Academy, a private boarding school in Southern California aimed at shaping gifted future leaders.

 They initially join opposing houses within the school and become rivals on school grounds.
 However, when they and their friends discover a sinister plot involving natural disasters, the two houses come together to uncover the scheme and prevent it from ever happening.

 Fate: The Winx Saga, Netflix (2021 – 2022)

-Though Fate: The Winx Saga is a Netflix production, it’s based on an original animated series from Nickelodeon called Winx Club.
-The characters from the original have been adapted and the series has just been renewed for its second season!
+Though Fate: The Winx Saga is a Netflix production, it’s based on an animated series from Nickelodeon called Winx Club and features many characters from the original animated show.

 Fate: The Winx Saga takes place at Alfea College, a magical boarding school in the Otherworld.
 At this school, fairies with magical gifts are educated and trained in the elements they are born with: fire, light, water, earth, and mind.

 Among them is newcomer Bloom Peters, who was raised on Earth by human parents and is just coming to terms with her abilities.